yiping-allison/isabelle/README.md

 ## Animal Crossing New Horizons Discord Bot

-**Isabelle** is a discord bot specifically for Animal Crossing New Horizons made with [DiscordGo](https://github.com/bwmarrin/discordgo).
-The goal is to make server and game interactions for a discord server easier!
+**Isabelle** is an Animal Crossing: New Horizons discord bot made with [DiscordGo](https://github.com/bwmarrin/discordgo).
+The goal is to make community and game interactions for a discord server easier!
 (It's also a good way for me to practice Go ;) )

 **NOTE:** I am not planning on making Isabelle into a moderation bot as there are a lot of good ones existing at the moment!
 Thanks!